 For starters, the game’s title screen presents a call to action for both new and returning users.
-This is a good decision, because many “first-time” users to Jelly Saga won’t be first-time users to Candy Crush in general.
+This is a good decision because many “first-time” users of Jelly Saga won’t be first-time users of Candy Crush in general.
 This way, there’s no worry that players will have to start from scratch and re-add their friends.

 Interestingly, the game doesn’t force new users to create an account.
 It’s possible to jump straight into the first level and play on your local device.
 However, if you open the settings, you can set a username, avatar, and email address.
 This means tying your game progress to an online account and syncing it to any other devices you might have.